 History and Evolution

 There are not many species in the Animal Kingdom that showcase how strong and amazing evolution can be than the Anglerfish.
-Not only do they have unique mating and relationships between sexes as seen in the reproduction section above, but they have evolved their spines to produce extremities that fool other animals into thinking they are food!
+Not only do they have unique mating and relationships between sexes, as seen in the reproduction section above, but they have evolved their spines to produce extremities that fool other animals into thinking they are food!
 Some types of Anglerfish have developed some of their spines and fins to function as legs to help them anchor to the ocean floor and become more mobile in that environment.
-While it may seem too cartoonish to be true, they evolved that way millions of years ago, and these characteristics and adaptations are what has allowed this species to thrive and survive in both shallow and deep waters around the world.
+While it may seem too cartoonish to be true, they evolved that way millions of years ago, and these characteristics and adaptations are what have allowed this species to thrive and survive in both shallow and deep waters around the world.

 Fishing and Cooking